app-sre/go-qontract-reconcile/README.md

  * AWS_REGION

-## New query
+## New Integration

-If you want to extend this tooling by adding a new query, create the new query in the `internal/queries` directory.
-This directory contains `.graphql` files, one per integration.
-Choose an existing file or create a new one if you add a new integration.
+If you want to add a new generate you can use the code in `internal/example` as starting point.
+Copy this folder and give the module a valid go module name.

+Any queries required must be added to the file `generate.go`.
+Afterwards, update the package parameter in `genqlient.yaml`

-Once you updated the graphql directory, run the code generator to generate the queries.
+Once you updated the graphql files, run the code generator to generate the queries.

 `go generate ./...`

-The actual command can be found in `internal/queries/generate.go`

-This will add corresponding graphql code to `internal/queries/generated.go`
+This will generate the required code to query `qontract-server`.

 ## New AWS calls